 Teenagers start noticing bodily changes when they read 13 to 14 years.
 They start discussing their growing bodies and the monthly menstrual cycles.
 It is natural for them to be curious during their adolescence and so it is better that they get all the right answers from the parents if they wonder how to hit puberty faster.

 Usually, girls enter puberty at the age of nine or ten while boys hit it at 11 or 12.
+Bodily changes take place in the boys as well.
 Some children go through puberty faster, but for some, it may get delayed.
 If your child does not attain puberty around this age, she may feel awkward and left out.
 However, delay in puberty is normal.

 MomJunction tells you how you can enable your child reach puberty quickly in a natural and healthy way.

 Late or constitutional delay in puberty is normal and does not require any treatment unless the delay is due to a medical condition.
 Late puberty could be hereditary (onset of puberty in the mother is important) or due to lack of nutrition.
 It is a process that happens naturally and should not be rushed through medication.
 So, here are a few natural ways to speed up puberty.

 A healthy BMI requires that your child’s height and weight are proportionate.
 If your child is underweight, it can be the cause of delayed puberty.
 Malnourishment can also cause delayed puberty.
 In fact, studies reveal that people who are healthy or even obese may hit puberty faster (1).
 However, obesity or excess weight comes with its side-effects.
 So to hit puberty faster, your child needs to maintain a healthy body weight and keep his or her body in proper shape.